All Time High: Covers

-"All Time High" has been remade by Anita Meyer for her 1987 release Premiere, by Pulp in 1997 for David Arnold's Shaken and Stirred: The David Arnold James Bond Project album and by Shirley Bassey for her 2002 release Bassey Sings Bond.
-A dance version was recorded in 2006 by Kelly Llorenna.
-The song was referenced and then performed by Mark Wahlberg and Norah Jones in the film Ted.
+"All Time High" has been remade by Anita Meyer for her 1987 release Premiere and by Pulp in 1997 for David Arnold's Shaken and Stirred: The David Arnold James Bond Project album.

+Shirley Bassey, for her 2002 release (and subsequently withdrawn) Bassey Sings Bond, and a dance version in 2006 by Kelly Llorenna.
+The song was referenced and then performed by John Bennett (Mark Wahlberg) and Norah Jones in the 2012 film Ted.